hapax/hapax.github.io/assets/teaching.md

 Perhaps, then, we should select for hiking classes those who naturally seem to enjoy walking.
 These people, we reason, will become the best hikers.
-But is this reasonble?
+But is this reasonable?
-These natural walkers trudge without complaint, they have stamina, they have grit.
-But sometimes they trudge without purpose, almost too willing to follow the path, or the teacher, gazing contentedly at their own feet.
+What if walking is a skill that can be developed?
+What if, by restricting our attention to those who require less development, we are failing to tap a huge pool of talent, namely those with the potential to be great hikers, if only they had the interest?
+Really, we should *make things interesting*, and let the students decide for themselves if they want to hike.

+This is the solution I think the astute reader will have guessed immediately.
-We need to hike through interesting terrain, between meadows and swamps, and from valleys to mountains.
+We need to hike through interesting terrain, through meadows and swamps, between valleys and mountains.
 At first, hikes would be along the comfortable and well-trodden routes while students found their feet and developed confidence, but later, by degrees, they would learn to camp in the wilderness,